Trapped by the drift: Results and discussion

-Figure~\ref{fig:eatmsd} shows the ensemble averaged time averaged mean square displacement calculated from ensemble of observations \cite{metzler2014anomalous}, i.e., $\langle \overline{\delta^2(\Delta,T)} \rangle$, see Eq.~(\ref{eq:tamsd}).
-Exponents $\alpha$ fitted to individuals curves are presented in the left part of Tab.~\ref{tab:alpha}.
-For $\Lambda=0$ obtained values of exponents are smaller than 1, while for $\Lambda=1$ they are larger than 1.
-The (Markovian) subdiffusion observed for $\Lambda=0$ is due to the fractal character of the environment \cite{bouchaud1990,saxton1994anomalous,ciesla2015taming}, while apparent superdiffusion for $\Lambda=1$ due to obstacle-terminated ballistic motion.
-With the increasing $\sigma(\theta)$, the disorder of the environment grows, slowing the diffusion.
+Figure~\ref{fig:eatmsd} shows the ensemble averaged time-averaged mean square displacement calculated from the ensemble of observations \cite{metzler2014anomalous}, i.e., $\langle \overline{\delta^2(\Delta,T)} \rangle$, see Eq.~(\ref{eq:tamsd}).
+Exponents $\alpha$ fitted to individual curves are presented in the left part of Tab.~\ref{tab:alpha}.
+For $\Lambda=0$ the obtained values of exponents are smaller than 1, while for $\Lambda=1$ they are larger than 1.
+The (Markovian) subdiffusion observed for $\Lambda=0$ is due to the fractal character of the environment \cite{bouchaud1990,saxton1994anomalous,ciesla2015taming}, while the apparent superdiffusion for $\Lambda=1$ is due to obstacle-terminated ballistic motion.
+With increasing $\sigma(\theta)$, the disorder of the environment grows, slowing the diffusion.
 This in turn is responsible for the decrease in the exponent $\alpha$, see left part of Tab.~\ref{tab:alpha}.

-The ensemble averaged time averaged mean square displacement $\langle \overline{\delta^2(\Delta,T)} \rangle$, see Fig.~\ref{fig:eatmsd}a and left part of Tab.~\ref{tab:alpha}, can be contrasted with the mean square displacement $\langle \Delta\vec{r}^2(t) \rangle$, see Fig.~\ref{fig:eatmsd}b and right part of Tab.~\ref{tab:alpha}.
-Comparison of ensemble averaged time averaged mean square displacement and the mean square displacement, cf., Fig.~\ref{fig:eatmsd}a and Fig.~\ref{fig:eatmsd}b, proves that in the crowded environment the weak ergodicity breaking is observed.
+The ensemble averaged time-averaged mean square displacement $\langle \overline{\delta^2(\Delta,T)} \rangle$, see Fig.~\ref{fig:eatmsd}a and left part of Tab.~\ref{tab:alpha}, can be contrasted with the mean square displacement $\langle \Delta\bm{r}^2(t) \rangle$, see Fig.~\ref{fig:eatmsd}b and right part of Tab.~\ref{tab:alpha}.
+Comparison of the ensemble averaged time-averaged mean square displacement and the mean square displacement, cf., Fig.~\ref{fig:eatmsd}a and Fig.~\ref{fig:eatmsd}b, proves that in the crowded environment the weak ergodicity breaking is observed.
 Action of the constant drift further increases the level of weak ergodicity breaking.
-This effect is further confirmed by distinct values of fitted exponents, see Tab.~\ref{tab:alpha}.
+This effect is further confirmed by distinct values of the fitted exponents, see Tab.~\ref{tab:alpha}.